Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Examples

-We now illustrate examples of systems where the commutant algebra picture is useful in understanding the QMBS.
-For some of the well-known QMBS models, we provide explicit generators for the local algebras whose commutants are completely generated by the QMBS eigenstate projectors or ket-bras, which, by the DCT, provides an exhaustive characterization of all Hamiltonians with a given set of QMBS.
-Note that we will not associate the following examples with any one of the unified formalisms in Sec.~\ref{sec:QMBSunified} since, as we discussed there, all the formalisms are related.
-Instead, we will use these formalisms as inspirations to construct local algebras with the desired commutants.
-In the following, we will use the notation $\tmA_{\scar}$ and $\tmC_{\scar}$ with appropriate superscripts to denote the local and commutant algebras for which the QMBS eigenstates are degenerate.
-Similarly, we use $\mA_{\scar}$ and $\mC_{\scar}$ with appropriate superscripts to denote the local and commutant algebras for which the QMBS are non-degenerate to the extent possible with local operators. $\tmA_{\scar}$ and $\mA_{\scar}$ should be viewed as the analogues of $\tmA_{\SM}$ and $\mA_{\SM}$ of the SM formalism or $\tmA_{\GI}$ and $\mA_{\GI}$ of the GI formalism.
+Note that in the following, whenever we are working with examples with multiple QMBS, we will use the notation $\tmA_{\scar}$ and $\tmC_{\scar}$ with appropriate superscripts to denote the local and commutant algebras for which the QMBS eigenstates are degenerate.
+Similarly, we use $\mA_{\scar}$ and $\mC_{\scar}$ with appropriate superscripts to denote the local and commutant algebras for which the QMBS are non-degenerate to the extent possible with local operators.